 With regard to the first issue, if the receiving state prohibits its own sex offenders from traveling out of state while under probation supervision the plain language of the foregoing provisions of ICAOS Rule 4.101 contemplate that compact offenders supervised under the compact may be supervised in the same manner.
 However, in its request for an advisory opinion the MPS concedes that an exception to this prohibition arises if a probationer who is sentenced in Massachusetts seeks and is granted permission for such travel by the sentencing court.
 Since ICAOS Rule 4.101 requires that a receiving state shall supervise a compact offender “consistent with the supervision of similar offenders sentenced in the receiving state” then compact offenders should be subject to the same exception as offenders sentenced in the state.
 See also ICAOS Advisory Opinion 5-2006.

 With respect to issue # 2 and contrary to the position of MPS in this regard, although the provisions of the ICAOS rules provide that the manner and degree of supervision of compact offenders is determined by the receiving state, the sentencing court in the sending state does not surrender its’ jurisdiction over an offender whose supervision is transferred to another state.
-For example ICAOS Rule 4.102 provides that it is the sending state which determines the duration of the supervision.
+For example, ICAOS Rule 4.102 provides that it is the sending state which determines the duration of the supervision.
 Similarly, Rule 5.101 vests sole discretion in the sending state to retake an offender at any time, subject to the exceptions noted in that rule.
-As pointed out in the ICAOS Bench Book for Judges and Court Personnel, Ch.
-4.4 Arrest and Detention of Offenders in the Receiving State “In supervising out-of-state offenders, authorities in a receiving state are not acting exclusively as authorities of that state under the domestic law of that state, . . . and to a certain degree are controlled by the lawful decisions of sending state officials.”
+As pointed out in the ICAOS Bench Book for Judges and Court Personnel “In supervising out-of-state offenders, authorities in a receiving state do not act exclusively as authorities under the domestic law of that state,. . . . and, to a certain degree, are controlled by the lawful decisions of sending state officials.”
 See e.g., State ex rel.
 Ohio Adult Parole Authority v.
 Coniglio, 610 N.E.2d 1196 (Ohio Ct.
 App., 1993); Crady v.
 Cranfill, 371 S.W.2d 640 (Ky.
 Ct.
 App., 1963)(detention of offenders proper as only courts in the sending state can determine the status of their jurisdiction over the offender).
 Accordingly, the sending state court continues to exercise some authority over a compact offender for the duration of the period of supervision.